mar-tina/todo-sample-app/README.md

 - ID of the divs rendering the element is equal to the todo value .
 Some characters i.e [ ' , double spaces ] may limit some functionalities like update, delete.

-For example the todo hello world , ID -> hello-world